 "Let's find out, shall we?" he said, suddenly softly.
 He stepped back and gestured to the open door.

 A Limited Service Vehicle, although officially considered "small" in current Culture nomenclature, and even with its fields withdrawn to their minimum extent, was still an immense object to be viewing from the outside.
-It was like standing by a unimaginably smooth cliff, three hundred metres tall and more than two kilometres long, apparently made of some smooth grey material which, this close, seemed to swirl with a milky opalescence barely visible under the surface.
+It was like standing in front of some unimaginably smooth cliff, three hundred metres tall and more than two kilometres long, apparently made of some smooth grey material which, this close, seemed to swirl with a milky opalescence barely visible under the surface.

 "How do we get in?"
 Ingeta asked warily.